IU-PR/Capstone_project/content/docs/Groups/Style_Transfer.md

 - This week we implemented our API using FastAPI, we tested it several times and it seems to work.
 - Also we did some progress on improving the model to get better images.
 - Next week we are planning to start creating our user interface.

+{{< hint danger >}}

+**Feedback by Rustam**
+I've read through the week 3 and 4 reports and I must say that reports are very short and uninformative.
+Currently I have more questions than answers.

+It is good to see progress on the app, however, report communicates it poorly

+Please, consider providing a more comprehensive report that allows us to estimate progress on your project 3/5 for both weeks

+{{< /hint >}}